flame-code/FLAME/docs/fingerprint.rst

    default: ``1.d0``

-**widthover**: (real) Characteristic width of the molecular overlap orbitals, which will be scaled by the van der Vaals radii.
+**widthover**: (real) Characteristic width of the molecular overlap orbitals, which will be scaled by the Van der Waals radii.

    default: ``1.d0``